telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 the ARP cache.

-To do this, let's operate from `host2`, and observe its interactions with `host1` at protocol level during a `ping` test.
+To do this, let's operate from `host2`, and observe its interactions with `host1` at the protocol level during a `ping` test.
 To begin, clear out `host2`'s ARP cache so we're starting fresh again:

 ```